FeilongWu/DataPublishTest/README.md

 <img src='Image/4a.PNG' width=800>
 <img src='Image/4a1.PNG' width=500>
 #### c.
 Upload your extracted dependencies to GitHub following the naming conventions taught in class.
-The uploaded extracted list is named as "requirements.txt"
+The uploaded extracted list is named as "requirements.txt".
 <img src='Image/4a1.PNG' width=500>

 ## Usage